korfuri/client_cpp/README.md

 # Getting started

-This project uses [Bazel](http://bazel.io) to build.
-I welcome contributions to make it work on other build systems, as Bazel is kind of special in the way it interacts with non-Bazel projects.
+This project uses [Bazel](http://bazel.io) or CMake to build

-## Requirements
+## Requirements for Bazel
   * [Bazel](http://bazel.io)
   * `apt-get install g++-4.9` or higher
   * `apt-get install libicu-dev` for Unicode support
   * `apt-get install libprotobuf-dev protobuf-compiler` for Protocol Buffers

+## Requirements for CMake

+  * `apt-get install libicu-dev` for Unicode support
+  * `apt-get install libprotobuf-dev protobuf-compiler` for Protocol Buffers

+NOTE: Test execution in CMake has not been implemented.

-## Requirements when not using Bazel
+## Requirements for tests when not using Bazel

 The Bazel workspace will pull these automatically for you.
 If you're not using Bazel, you'll need: